DPirate/BuyProperty-Assessment/README.md

 ### Getting Started

 1. Clone the repository.
-2. Follow the instructions in the [README](frontend/README.md) to set up the microservice.
+2. Follow the instructions in the [README](frontend/README.md) to set it up.